Defined Benefit Members

 A person who is currently receiving a pension from a pension scheme.

 The Government has announced that the State Pension Age (SPA) will go up for both men and women.
 Find out find out when you will be able to take your State pension on the Government’s website.
-This change doesn’t affect when you can start to receive your pension from the Plan, but you may want to bear it in mind when making or reviewing your retirement plans.
+This change doesn’t affect when you can start to receive your pension from the Scheme, but you may want to bear it in mind when making or reviewing your retirement plans.

 The date at which you have told us that you would like to retire, and will be used as the target for the Lifestyle Strategy in the DC Section.